Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 But we can’t blame all of the time that is wasted at work on the Internet.
 Survey participants also stated that sorting through and answering work emails can take up to a whopping 20% of an their time, while 47% say attending too many meetings took up the bulk of their time.

 As such, workplace time-sucks are the result of either the lack of challenging (or engaging) work or poor planning.
 Meetings about planning another meeting, fixing frivolous mistakes and answering heaps of email messages — all of these are time-sucks that are costing you (or your employer) money.
 When it comes to work time-sucks, get engaged, get productive and you will save time.
+Click here to learn some easy accounting tips for small business owners to incorporate into your business – and perhaps save more time & money.

 Twenty-four hours in a day is simply not enough, but is it?
 Most people work all day, come home, cook dinner, spend time with the family, go to bed and then do it all over again — it’s the proverbial hamster wheel.
 But what if you could conjure up another hour or two each day?
 If you examine your life and your habits close enough, you may be able to get that extra time.
 You may also find that that many of the things that are sucking up time in your daily life are unnecessary.